by Alliance Historical Society | Sep 11, 2021 | Events, Historic facts, Obituaries

 by Alliance Historical Society | Apr 5, 2021 | Events

-Join us for a walk on the Stark Parks Iron Horse Trail from Rodman Public Library through the former village of Freedom to the Mabel Hartzell Historical Home on Sunday, May 16.
-In case of rain, the walk will take place on May 23.
-We encourage social distancing while...
+Take a walk on the Stark Parks Iron Horse Trail from Rodman Public Library through the former village of Freedom to the Mabel Hartzell Historical Home and learn about the businesses that were located here.
+Walk at your own pace along the 1 mile path.
+The path is paved...

 by Alliance Historical Society | Jun 16, 2020 | Events, Historic facts